Recently, I attended a conference on the overuse and possible addiction risk of Opioids.

 The chart below may be useful for determining risk for addiction.

 Most parents are concerned about the risks and side effects associated with opioids, yet almost half believe their children are safe from the perils of addiction.
 The disturbing part of a recent study shows that nearly two-thirds of parents believe that opioids manage pain better than alternatives.
-Research indicates that a combination of
+Research indicates that a combination of NSAIDS can manage pain as well as, or even better than, opioid analgesics.
+The fact that parents don’t believe that over the counter medication can work as well as a prescribed drug opens the door for possible addiction.

 Be Informed about alternative pain relievers